rysavy-ondrej/ethanol/README.md

 ## Usage

-The easies way is to use prepared Docker compose to setup application environment consisting of Ethanol for flow processing and context building, Fluent-Bit serving as a stream data router, and PostgreSql for storeing the context and host tag data.
+The easiest way is to use pre-built Docker Compose to set up an application environment consisting of  Ethanol for flow processing and context building, Fluent-Bit as a stream data router, and PostgreSql for context and host tag data storage.
+In addition, the socat tool is used within the infrastructure to glue together the pipeline running on distributed nodes.

 See [instructions](Publish/Docker/Readme.md) for the step-by-step guidelines on how to use.

 ## Acknowledgments